umputun/remark42/README.md

                      // in well defined order
     max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used
     theme: 'dark', // optional param; if it isn't defined default value ('light') will be used
-    page_title: 'Moving to Remark42' // optional param; if it isn't defined `document.title` will be used };
+    page_title: 'Moving to Remark42', // optional param; if it isn't defined `document.title` will be used
+    locale: 'en' // set up locale and language, if it isn't defined default value ('en') will be used };

   (function(c) {